gordonlkc/gatsby-netlify-cms/README.md

 # Gatsby & Netlify CMS Example

 An example website built using Gatsby V2 and Netlify CMS.
-The website is a fake JavaScript meetup site that lists upcoming meetups, information about the meetup group, as well as a list of past meetups.
+The website is a fake JavaScript article site that lists upcoming articles, information about the article group, as well as a list of past articles.

 The purpose of the repository is to provide an idea of how a Gatsby project is structured with Netlify CMS.
 You can easily deploy your own instance of this application by clicking the button below: